ferencberes/ethp2psim/docs/source/experiments.rst

 Broadcast settings
 ~~~~~~~~~~~~~~~~~~

 Next, observe the significant change in the results when a message is propagated to all neighbors, instead :ref:`a random square root of them <topology_results>`, during the broadcast phase.
 It is quite shocking that an adversary controling 10% of all nodes can be almost sure about the identity of the message source in case of simple :class:`protocols.BroadcastProtocol`.
-Clearly, Dandelion can significantly decrease the deanonymization performance of the adversary but it has a high price in terms of robustness detailed in the next section.
+Clearly, Dandelion(++) can significantly decrease the deanonymization performance of the adversary but it has a high price in terms of robustness detailed in the next section.

 ..  figure:: ../../figures/broadcast_mode_inverse_rank.png

 Robustness for active and passive adversary
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     In our next experiment, we consider two types of adversaries.
-A passive adversary follows the protocol and only logs the timestamp information when its nodes encounter messages.
-However, an active adversary on top of logging information, does not forward incoming messages.
-Invthe next Figure, we show that this is especially problematic for Dandelion(++).
+A **passive adversary** that follows the protocol and only logs the timestamp information when its nodes encounter messages.
+We also implemented an **active adversary** that does not forward incoming messages.
+In the next Figure, we show that this is especially problematic for Dandelion(++).
 Imagine that an active adversary sits in the stem (anonymity) phase of Dandelion(++).
-In this case, the message will be never broadcasted.
+Basically, if a message encounters an adversarial node on the line graph then it will be never broadcasted.
 The more and more adversaries censor messages the larger the portion of messages that are not heard by nodes in the P2P network.
 This is even more concerning, when the high-degree nodes are compromised (e.g., adversary_centrality='degree').
 Note that the random regular graph is more robust against (active) adversaries.

 ..  figure:: ../../figures/passive_vs_active_adversary_centrality_message_spread.png